 - a liable person, including someone who is jointly liable

 You must write to your local authority with your complaint.
-The local authority should send you a reply within two months.
+The local authority should send you a reply within 2 months.

-If they do not agree with you, you can appeal against their decision to the valuation tribunal (see below).
-If the local authority does not reply within two months, you can appeal direct to the valuation tribunal without waiting for the reply of the local authority, as long as not more than four months have passed since you first wrote to the local authority.
+If they do not agree with you, you can appeal against their decision to the valuation tribunal.
+If the local council doesn’t reply within 2 months, you can appeal direct to the valuation tribunal without waiting for the reply of the local council, as long as not more than 4 months have passed since you first wrote to the local council.

 In all cases the valuation tribunal will consider all the information about the particular case and will decide what should happen.

-You can get more information about the valuation tribunal from their website at: www.valuation-tribunals.gov.uk.
+You can get more information about the valuation tribunal from their website.

-- If you live permanently in a hotel – you will not be liable for council tax on the property although the hotel charges would probably include an amount towards any council tax payable
+- you live permanently in a hotel or hostel – you won’t be liable for council tax on the property